Course Details

 Why should I study this course?

-You can gain this BA (Hons) Inclusive Education Practice degree in 3 academic years whilst you are working.
+You can gain this BA (Hons) Inclusive Education Practice honours degree in 3 academic years whilst you are working.
+You can study this degree in your own time through blended learning, with a combination of webinar tutorial seminars and online learning.
 You can join the large network of educators working in the area of special educational needs, early years, and inclusive education on this learning journey.
 There is an easy payment plan designed to make this degree affordable.
-These factors, together with the one to one tutorial support, offer you a BA (Hons) Inclusive Education Practice degree that is accessible, affordable and achievable.
+These factors, together with the one to one tutorial support, offer you a BA (Hons) Inclusive Education degree that is accessible, affordable and achievable.

 Study Pathways

-If you hold a QQI Level 5 or 6 award in Special Needs Assisting and are looking to further your qualifications, we have designed this BA (Hons) Inclusive Education Practice for you.
-It offers you a path of progression through to a level 9 MA in Inclusive Education and SEND.
+If you hold a QQI Level 5 or 6 award in Special Needs Assisting and are looking to further your qualifications, we have designed this BA (Hons) Inclusive Education honours degree for you.
+It is delivered by blended learning to support your work-life balance and offers you a path of progression to an honours degree and right through to a Masters – MA in Inclusive Education and SEND.
 There are module exemptions available if you hold QQI Level 6 Special Needs assisting or QQI Level 6 Early Childhood Care and Education.

 As a graduate, working as an educator within early years setting, primary and secondary schools is a natural career progression.
 There will also be more diverse roles available to you such as a specialist for the Better Start programme which coordinates AIM, roles in community and charity organisations as well as government bodies.